nasa/cmr-opensearch/README.md

     $ bundle install

 Local problems with mimemagic on MACOSX?

-    brew install shared-mime-info
+    $ brew install shared-mime-info

 ### Set up the required environment
 The application requires the environment variables below to be set in order to run the web application:

 URL of the internal / back-end CMR API instance endpoint.
-In a hosted environment, the application takes advantage of the direct access back-end interal URLs for increased performance in comparison to the public CMR API instance endpoint.
+In a hosted environment, the application takes advantage of the direct access back-end internal URLs for increased performance in comparison to the public CMR API instance endpoint.
 For local installs or installs in non-CMR hosting environments, the _catalog_rest_endpoint_ and the _public_catalog_rest_endpoint_ should both point to the public CMR search API endpoint.